palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 .. code:: java

-   public void rowComponent(String componentName, ValueType valueType, ValueByteOrder valueByteOrder, boolean rowNameLoggable);
+   public void rowComponent(String componentName, ValueType valueType, ValueByteOrder valueByteOrder, LogSafety logSafety = LogSafety.UNSAFE);

 You may also identify a row component as being explicitly safe or unsafe for logging.
-(If this is not specified it defaults to unsafe, or safe if ``namedComponentsSafeByDefault()`` was specified for this table.)
+(If this is not specified it defaults to unsafe, or safe if the table was set to default components as being safe.)

 .. _tables-and-indices-partitioners: